JackHon55/DND_Master_Release/README.md

 2. Spell Slot tracker is similar, but is automated to deplete spell slots as you cast spells
 3. Gold tracker allows you to enter DnD gold values as a line of text such as 100cp 200sp 340 gp 2pp and have it recorded.
 You can split the gold by having the number of people to split to in the small box next to split, then click on split.
 4. Mol button is an easter egg, it splits the gold in a way such that you will lose out, but everyone else gets a little bit more.
 5. Equipment page lists the name of your stuff.
 You can click on the boxes to view the equipment, edit/remove as you wish.
+Empty slots will remain as Empty_x, and you can add/remove slots by right clicking.
+You can also reorder by right clicking

 # Attributes
 1. You DND statblocks are listed here with an extra textbox in each to allow for modification to the entire attribute